-The blockchain regime is on the verge of being implemented in the Andorran legal framework through the initiative of some players mentioned in 1.1 Evolution of the Fintech Market (ie, the Andorran government, ACTUA and the AndBlockchain Association).
+The blockchain regime is on the verge of being implemented in the Andorran legal framework through the initiative of some players mentioned in 1.1 Evolution of the Fintech Market.

-To this extent, Andorra no longer has a wait-and-see approach, and is establishing a regulatory framework to set out clearly the game rules for public authorities, investors and new players.
+To this extent, Andorra no longer has a wait-andsee approach, and is establishing a regulatory framework to set out clearly the game rules for public authorities, investors and new players.